-&lt;sup>10 In the remaining ten categories, which include Bath Soap, Beer, Cigarettes, Front-End-Candies, Frozen Dinners, Paper Towels, Refrigerated Juices, Shampoos, Soaps, and Bathroom Tissues, we were unable to find comparable national brand-private label pairs.
-I.e., in these categories we were unable to find any markup ratio, in this case, we would take the ratio of the retail price of the nationally branded product over our estimate of the marginal cost of the branded product, calculated as the sum of the wholesale price of the private label product and our estimate of the retailer handling cost.
-We, however, choose to treat the Soft Drink products and the rest of the products in an identical fashion by using the same formula for measuring the markup ratio.
+drinks category, it should be noted that most of the nationally branded products included in this category are handled by their manufacturers through various direct store delivery arrangements.8 Thus, the "handling" costs" of these nationally branded products are incurred by their manufacturers.9 Therefore, to get a markup ratio, in this case, we would take the ratio of the retail price of the nationally branded product over our estimate of the marginal cost of the branded product, calculated as the sum of the wholesale price of the private-label product and our estimate of the retailer handling cost.
+We, however, choose to treat the soft drink products and the rest of the products in an identical fashion by using the same formula for measuring the markup ratio.
 Therefore, by including in the denominator of the markup ratio the retailer's margin on the nationally branded product, we are overestimating the retailer's handling cost by counting the retailer's profit as part of the marginal cost.
 The resulting markup measure for the soft drink products will, therefore, be even more conservative than for the rest of the categories.

-To compute the average markup figures for each category, which we report in Figures 1-6, we had to compress the data by three different weighted-averaging procedures.
-First, we have computed weighted-average of all weekly price series across all the chain's stores to get a single weekly wholesale and retail price series for each of the national brand and private label products chosen for the analysis.
-The purpose of the weighing procedure we have implemented is to ensure that the price series coming from the stores that sell proportionally more than others, receive higher weight.
-This averaging was done by weighing the national brand and private label price series from each store according to the store's sales share in the total DFF's sale where the sales are measured by the weekly sales figures of the specific national brand and private label products, respectively.
+To compute the average markup figures for each category, which we report in figures 7.1-7.6, we had to compress the data by using three different weighted-averaging procedures.
+First, we have computed the weighted average of all weekly price series across all the chain's stores to get a single weekly wholesale and retail price series for each of the national brand and private-label products chosen for the analysis.
+The purpose of the weighing procedure we have implemented is to ensure that the price series coming from the stores that sell proportionally more than others receive higher weight.
+This averaging was done by weighing the national brand and private-label price series from each store according to the store's sales share in the total DFF sales where the sales are measured by the weekly sales figures of the specific national brand and private-label products, respectively.
 Since the scanner database does not include information on the quantities purchased at the wholesale level, we used the retail sales figures as its proxy.
 This procedure likely introduces a noise in the generated series because the retail sales are more spread over time in comparison to wholesale purchases, which occur with lower frequency.
-The noise, however, will mostly affect the weekly volatility properties of the price series, but the average values are unlikely to be affected from this procedure in a significant way.
+The noise, however, will mostly